 I’m happy to report that the hard-bottom life and growth is starting to come back after our good friend Hurricane Michael striped most of the growth off them.
 The sponges and algae growth are coming back which in turn brings the fish back.
 All in all, things are starting to turn around for the better.

-This month’s safety tip is the uses of a reference line.
-In clear deep water you should use a reference line if not you may experience vertigo and lose your sense of direction.
+Safety Tip: In clear deep water you should use a reference line because disorientation and vertigo can easily set in.
 This could be an anchor or buoy line.
-The line will help you control your descent and ascent rate especially if you are not yet very good with buoyancy control.
+The line will help you control your descent and ascent rates, especially if you are not very good with buoyancy control yet.

-Get out there and enjoy some warm and clear water with friends and family and as always, PLAN YOUR DIVE AND DIVE YOUR PLAN.
+Get out there and enjoy some warm and clear water with friends and family.
+As always PLAN YOUR DIVE AND DIVE YOUR PLAN.